RetroDriven/Pocket_Updater/README.md

 #### Download Pre-Release Cores
 This gives you the option to Download any pre-release Cores.
 These Cores are typically beta/testing and likely to have some bugs.

+#### Delete Skipped Cores
+This will Delete Cores from your Pocket's SD Card that you have unchecked for Updating/Downloading *This option will be Enabled by Default

 #### GitHub Token
 This is an Optional Setting.
 If you're running up against the rate limit with the GitHub API, you can provide your Personal Access Token to resolve this issue.